OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 `FileInfo` objects that reference files actually on the server can when deserialized, change the properties of those files e.g. to read-only, creating a potential denial of service attack.

-Even if you have limited the types that can be deserialised remember that some types have properties that are risky. `System.ComponentModel.DataAnnotations.ValidationException`, for example has a property `Value` of type `Object`. if this type is the type allowed for deserialization then an attacker can set the `Value` property to any object type they choose.
+Even if you have limited the types that can be deserialized remember that some types have properties that are risky. `System.ComponentModel.DataAnnotations.ValidationException`, for example has a property `Value` of type `Object`. if this type is the type allowed for deserialization then an attacker can set the `Value` property to any object type they choose.

 Attackers should be prevented from steering the type that will be instantiated.
 If this is possible then even `DataContractSerializer` or `XmlSerializer` can be subverted e.g.